Churchdown

 Churchdown is a large village in Gloucestershire, England, situated between Gloucester and Cheltenham in the south of the Tewkesbury Borough.

 The village has two centres.
-The older (Brookfield or "village") centre is in Church Road near St Andrew's Church; the more modern centre is in St John's Avenue near St John's Church.
+The older (Brookfield or "village") centre is in Church Road near St Andrew's Church; the more suburban centre is in St John's Avenue near St John's Church.
 Churchdown is a relatively large village, with a population of 11,261 (2001), reducing to 10,990 at the 2011 census.

 The village has a size of approximately 16.5 km2 (exactly 4,076 acres).
 Accordingly, the population density is 666 persons/km2.

 Location

 Churchdown is located in a semi-rural environment; so close to Gloucester and Cheltenham, but surrounded on three sides by open countryside.
 Churchdown borders Imjin Barracks and the district of Innsworth to the North West.

+Etymology

+The name Churchdown is first attested in the Domesday Book of 1086, as Circesdvne, with forms such as Chyrchesdoun appearing from the twelfth century.
+Scholars agree that the second element of the name is the Old English word dūn ("hill").
+Traditionally, the first element has been taken to be a Brittonic word corresponding to Proto-Welsh *crüc ("hillock"), in which case the name is tautological: English-speakers encountered a hill known in Brittonic as crüc, took it as a place-name, and added their own word for "hill".
+However, the 2004 Cambridge Dictionary of English Place-Names argues that "the parish church is on top of a hill which does not have the distinctive profile of the kind of hill called cryc from PrW *crüc", arguing instead that the name comes from a masculine variant of the Old English feminine noun cirice ("church") and thus that it meant "church's hill".

 Churchdown Hill

 A local landmark is Churchdown Hill (also known locally as Chosen Hill), which rises to 155 metres (510 ft) above sea level and has views across the Severn Vale and to the Cotswolds, Gloucester, Cheltenham, the Malvern Hills, and into Worcestershire.

 The hill is home to the historic sites of Mussell Well, the "Roman" Steps, St Bartholomew's Church, also an analogue and now a DAB radio transmitter broadcasting BBC Radio Gloucestershire and two reservoirs operated by Severn Trent Water.

 Churchdown Hill is supported by a local group called The Friends of Churchdown Hill.
 The Friends were active in the establishment of the Woodland Trust's Churchdown Hill Nature Reserves and have published a walking guide and map to the hill.